 Certified “organic” items from the grocery store can be misleading.
 Our beyond-organic products go much further than the USDA organic standards, focusing not only on natural produce and animals but also on holistic land management practices.
 While they don’t have the label of being certified by a third-party organization, our products are completely chemical-free.
 We don’t use fertilizers, pesticides, hormones, antibiotics, or any other artificial ingredients in any of our processes.
-Everything on the farm (soil, animals, plants, etc.) has an integral function which works in harmony to create a resilient living organism.
+Everything on the farm (soil, animals, plants, etc.) has an integral function which works in harmony to create a living organism.

-Soy-Free designates that the animal feed used is free of soy.
+Soy-free designates that the animal is free of soy.
 Many people have developed food allergies directly related to soy.
-Therefore, products with this designation come from animals that receive a feed ration that does not have soy in the mix to assist with those that have soy allergies and those that are concerned with the negative impacts that have been associated with consuming soy.
+Therefore, products with this designation come from animals with a soy-free diet to assist with those that have soy allergies and those that are concerned with the negative impacts that have been associated with consuming soy.
 The toxins in soy have been found to inhibit protein digestion, block mineral absorption, cause gastrointestinal issues, promote kidney stones, and have been linked to infertility.
 Learn more at http://drkaayladaniel.com/summ....